Why a hand gesture has South Korean companies on edge - KTVZ

 Gender wars

-At the core of the anti-feminist campaign is a widespread fear among young men that they are falling behind their female peers, according to Professor Park Ju-yeon, professor of sociology at Yonsei University.
+At the core of the anti-feminist campaign is a widespread fear among young men that they are falling behind their female peers, according to Park Ju-yeon, a postdoctoral fellow in sociology at Yonsei University.

 The sentiment has grown because of a hyper competitive job market and skyrocketing housing prices.
 The government has also rolled out programs in recent years to bring more women into the workforce.
 Proponents of those programs have said they’re necessary for closing gender gaps, but some men have worried they give women an unfair advantage.

-Note: Correction: An earlier version of this story misstated Park Ju-yeon’s position at Yonsei University.
-She is a postdoctoral fellow in sociology.